modernish/modernish/README.md

 Options:

 * `-d` *delimiter*: Use the single character *delimiter* to delimit input records, instead of the newline character.
-A `NUL` (0) character and multibyte characters are not supported.
+A `NUL` (0) character and multi-byte characters are not supported.
 * `-P`: Paragraph mode.
 Input records are delimited by sequences consisting of a newline plus one or more blank lines, and leading or trailing blank lines